jyukutyo/graal/docs/getting-started/getting-started-docker.md

 bash-4.2#
 ```

-Please note that the image contains only the components immediately available in the GraalVM CE distribution.
+Please note that the image contains only the components immediately available in the GraalVM Community distribution.
-However, the [GraalVM Updater utility]({{ "/docs/reference-manual/graal-updater/" | relative_url}}) is on the `PATH`.
+However, the [GraalVM Updater]({{ "/docs/reference-manual/graal-updater/" | relative_url}}) utility is on the `PATH`.
-You can install the support for additional languages like Ruby, R, or Python at will.
+You can install the support for additional languages like Ruby, R, Python or WebAssembly at will.
 For example, the following command installs the Ruby support (the output below is truncated for brevity):

 ```